top of page

 View of Lake Blue Ridge from the Blue Ridge Dam photo personal collection

-Even though Blue Ridge, Ga., is 90 minutes north of Atlanta via the Georgia Mountain Parkway, it feels like the destination is a world away.
+Even though Blue Ridge, Ga., is 90 minutes north of Atlanta via the Georgia Mountain Parkway, it feels as if the destination is a world away.
 Immediately, a sense of peacefulness washes over you as you take in the surroundings.
-Whether you are ready to indulge in various outdoor activities, relax at a spa, or in your cabin, Blue Ridge has you covered.
+Whether you are ready to indulge in various outdoor activities, relax at a spa or stay in your cabin, Blue Ridge has you covered.

 Fried Apple Pies at Mercier Orchards photo personal collection